 What you will study

-The content of the FdSc Sport Coaching degree and top-up year draws on key principles within sport and fitness.
-By ensuring consistency throughout the duration of the degree, you will discover an enjoyable and rewarding future career.
+The content of the FdSc Sports Coaching degree and the top-up year draws on key principles within sport and fitness.
+By ensuring consistency throughout the degree, you will discover an enjoyable and rewarding future career.

 YEAR 1 (LEVEL 6)

 - Applied Professional Practice in Fitness and Conditioning (20 credits): Building on the knowledge and skills developed at L4 & 5 this module enables you to reflect on your personal and professional practice within applied S&C environments.

 - Analysing Performance for Improvement (20 credits): This module looks to apply what you have learned through previous years and apply it to a real-world scenario of your choosing.
 Ultimately, seeing how effective the system they have developed copes in dynamic environments.

 - Reflective Practitioner (Special Topic) (40 credits): This module enables you to gain valuable experience within a sport or fitness setting of your choice.
 Develop personal and professional skills relevant for future employment.

 - Independent Discovery (40 credits): This module allows you to conduct a research study of your own.
 After selecting an environment of your choosing you will collect, analyse, and interpret data from within it, turning all this hard work into a structured written format for submission.